-Most active traders have heard fantastic tales of how another trader used stock options and made 300% or more in just two weeks.
+Most traders have heard stories of how someone used stock options to make 300% or more in a concise amount of time.
 These stories are common among option traders.
 However, just as common are the stories about people who bought a stock option and lost everything.
 The end result is a divided set of opinions among traders regarding the practical use of stock options.
 Some think everyone should trade options, and others think absolutely no one should trade options.
-So what’s the reality?
-There are good things about trading options, there are bad things about trading options, and there are ugly things when it comes to trading options.
+However, as with most things in life, the truth falls somewhere in the middle as there are good things about trading options, there are bad things about trading options, and there are ugly things when it comes to trading options.

 Relative to trading the underlying stock itself, stock options are cheap.
-When you consider many of the great stocks cost $75-$150 a share to buy, and you can buy a stock option for just $2-$5 a share, it’s not difficult to see why so many traders would gravitate towards trading the option.
 Options allow traders with smaller accounts to control more expensive stocks for a fraction of the price.
+When you consider many of the great stocks cost $75-$150 a share to buy, and you can buy a stock option for just $2-$5 a share, it’s not difficult to see why so many traders would gravitate toward trading the option.

 Entry price - Stop price = Drawdown